Joseph Cohen (solicitor): Career

 Cohen trained as a solicitor and set up practice in Birmingham.

 He developed an interest in the cinema industry and in 1915 was part of a four-man company which acquired the screen rights to Ethel M. Dell's novels.
 The company was sold two years later.
 He next formed a partnership with cinema manager Mortimer Dent, and together they operated the Oxford and Regent cinemas in central Birmingham, as well as suburban cinemas and others in the neighbouring Black Country.
-When this partnership was dissolved, the cinemas were sold, except for the Tatler in Station Street (as the Electric Cinema, Birmingham's first, and extant as of 2023), and the Oxford, which Cohen developed as news theatres, showing newsreels, cartoons and shorts, rather than feature-length dramatic films.
+When this partnership was dissolved, the cinemas were sold, except for the Tatler in Station Street (as the Electric Cinema, Birmingham's first, and extant but closed as of 2024), and the Oxford, which Cohen developed as news theatres, showing newsreels, cartoons and shorts, rather than feature-length dramatic films.
 He invested his profits from the sales in buying land.
 He also built cinemas called "Pavilion" at Wylde Green and Stirchley, and news theatres in Bristol and Manchester, under the Jacey brand, whose name was derived from his initials.
 All together he was involved with owning or operating fifty cinemas.

 In 1960, Jacey acquired news theatres at seven central London sites by buying the Monsigneur chain.
 Jacey also operated in Edinburgh and Brighton.
 Cohen's Birmingham news theatres had their own film crew, to record local events, led by his son, George.
 As competition from television increased, and audiences declined, the chain – with George now on the management team – diversified into showing continental art films, and then nudist and eventually soft porn titles, before two cinemas were converted, one into an antiques centre, the other a market for philatelic dealers.
 The remaining cinemas were sold off, and the company voluntarily liquidated, shortly after Cohen's death.

 Among the properties Cohen developed during his career were Calthorpe Mansions (Five Ways), Norfolk Court (corner of Hagley Road and Rotton Park Road), and Moorland Court (Melville Road), all in Birmingham.
 He also developed properties on what became Jacey Road, Edgbaston, Birmingham and Jacey Road, Shirley, Solihull.
 He also had an interest in an office building, Jacey House (formerly The Queen, a hotel), in Bournemouth.

 Cohen had also owned Lisslter's Restaurant on Bennetts Hill in Birmingham.
 When Mae West dined there, she was so impressed that she asked to dance with him.